MidnightDreamerX17/skill20/Races/Felinoid.md

 # Felinoid

-Felinoids range from human-looking people with cat ears and tails, to more beastial appearances.
+**Physical Appearance:** One extreme of Felinoid appearance is a human with cat ears and a cat tail.
+The other extreme is a feline that stands on two legs and has humanoid hands.

 - Vision: Twilight Vision
 - Theoretical Lifespan: 120 years